Wilber-Alves/Mobile_Hypercasual_Game/README.md

 (Module 26 submission - Creating a mobile game: UI Animation - NOTE: The activity began on April 10th and ended on April 14th.).

+## April, 18th and 19th, 2026

+### Unity Extra - Unity Extra - working with extensions and randomization of list items

+In this stage, I studied how to create randomization and extensions for future use in games.
+I also created a new script called EDGEEUtil.sc for using extensions, and in it I am including functions that can be accessed as extensions, optimizing the code and production of games, thus avoiding rewriting entire blocks of code for each new game.